MAZterXP/testwolf/README.md

 1.10 BETA (2021-09-24)
 ----------------------
-- Added support for Apogee Registered Version 1.4 by using techniques to reduce data segment usage (e.g., by allocating strings as individual characters in the code segment).
+- Added support for Apogee registered version 1.4/1.4G by using techniques to reduce data segment usage (e.g., by allocating strings as individual characters in the code segment).
 - Corrected a very rare edge case where midiTick may get executed before the length of the MIDI file has been calculated, and the song counter could potentially go out-of-bounds.
 - Limited the MPU port selection in BLASTER environment variable to the range 2xx-3xx hex because poking some ports by accident can potentially kill your system!
 - Changed sound options menu to display "MPU-401 (General MIDI)" instead of "AdLib/Sound Blaster". (suggested by Gmlb256)